 The rates of febrile neutropenia, Stevens-Johnson syndrome, and toxic epidermal necrolysis were not reported in the publicly available literature.
 The manufacturer indicated that no events were reported for Stevens-Johnson syndrome or toxic epidermal necrolysis.
-60 The manufacturer also indicated that febrile neutropenia, defined as pyrexia (any grade) coincident with a period of grade 3 or 4 neutropenia without clinical or microbiological documentation of infection, occurred in () in the chlorambucil arm and in () in the bendamustine arm.
-60 (Non-disclosable information was used in this pCODR Guidance Report and the manufacturer requested this information not be disclosed pursuant to the pCODR Disclosure of Information Guidelines.)
+The manufacturer also indicated that febrile neutropenia, defined as pyrexia (any grade) coincident with a period of grade 3 or 4 neutropenia without clinical or microbiological documentation of infection, occurred in () in the chlorambucil arm and in () in the bendamustine arm.
+On the chlorambucil arm and in () in the bendamustine arm.

-The U.S. FDA medical review reported that four patients died within 30 days of taking the study drug, one patient in the bendamustine arm and three in the chlorambucil arm.27 The review noted that the one death in the bendamustine arm was unlikely due to bendamustine.
+The U.S. FDA medical review reported that four patients died within 30 days of taking the study drug, one patient in the bendamustine arm and three in the chlorambucil arm.20 The review noted that the one death in the bendamustine arm was unlikely due to bendamustine.